GodotSteam/GodotSteam/README.md

 - Removed: setLeaderboardDetailsMax as it is unnecessary
 - Removed: getAuthSessionTicketID as it is no longer useful due to auth function changes

+**Version 3.9.1 Changes**
+- Removed: unused C++ line from config.py for Mac, which caused compiling issues

 Known Issues
 ----------
 - **Using MinGW causes crashes.** I strong recommend you **do not use MinGW** to compile at this time.